Small Projects Often Mean Greater Innovation

 The complex form required extensive wind modeling and comprehensive structural analysis within a generative 3d model.
 This was allied with Format Engineers in-house code for the self-organization of voids and their subsequent redistribution.

 .At each stage of the design process different modeling and analysis techniques were used to exploit the form and to optimise the structure.
-The considerable challenges posed by the slenderness of the structure and its dynamic behavior under wind were resolved by combining Computational Fluid Dynamics (CFD) (a branch of fluid mechanics that uses numerical analysis and algorithms to solve and analyze that involve fluid flows) with a generative design environment.
-Conceptual design introduced the ideas of tubular stems and folded steel canopies, both of which were perforated by circular holes arranged to allow the interplay of light and through the structure.
+The considerable challenges posed by the slenderness of the structure and its dynamic behavior under wind were resolved by combining Computational Fluid Dynamics (CFD) (a branch of fluid mechanics that uses numerical analysis and algorithms to solve and analyze problems that involve fluid flows) with a generative design environment.
+Conceptual design introduced the ideas of tubular stems and folded steel canopies, both of which were perforated by circular holes arranged to allow the interplay of light and water through the structure.
 The voids were generated using a self-organizing process.

 The Rain Pavilion is designed to celebrate the sound of rain, and the noise of water interacting with different sections of the installation is part of the experience of passing through it.
 The structure has a design life of five years and can be transported to other locations.